From the Classroom to the Red Carpet: Inside My ESPN Journey.

 But more than the names or the opportunities, it was the process that mattered learning how to build real relationships, how to stay consistent, and how to show up as myself in every conversation.

-Because in this industry it only takes one connection to change everything and I was starting to realize I was building toward something bigger.
+In this industry it only takes one connection to change everything and I was starting to realize I was building toward something bigger.

 That momentum carried forward into one of the most meaningful relationships I built with Jaicee Christian.
 At the time he was a producer at ESPN and is now a content associate.
-Jaicee is one of those most down to earth people I have met in the sports industry.
+Jaicee is one of the most down to earth people I have met in the sports industry.

 I connected with him in August 2024 and stayed in touch through real, genuine conversations that felt more like talking to friends back home than traditional networking.